home-assistant/home-assistant.io/source/_integrations/eq3btsmart.markdown

 The current functionality allows setting the temperature as well as controlling the supported modes with help of [python-eq3bt](https://github.com/rytilahti/python-eq3bt) library.
 As the device doesn't contain a temperature sensor ([read more](https://forum.fhem.de/index.php/topic,39308.15.html)), we report target temperature also as current one.
+Alternatively, an external entity can used to report current temperature.

 ### Testing the connectivity